robertjd/okta.github.io/_source/_docs/api/resources/factors.md

 ------------ | --------------------------------------------------- | ---------- | --------------------------------------------------- | -------- | -------
 factorResult | verification result                                 | Body       | [Factor Verify Result](#factor-verify-result-object) | TRUE     |

-If the passcode is invalid you will receive a `403 Forbidden` status code with the following error:
+If the passcode is invalid response will be `403 Forbidden` with the following error:

 ~~~json
 {